Document

 |

-The Finance Act, 2020 and 2021 introduced changes to the law pertaining to the registration and approval of trusts under the Income-tax Act, 1961 (ITA).
-Section 12AB has been inserted to make the registration process of trusts effective.
+The Finance Acts, 2020 and 2021 introduced amendments to the laws pertaining to the registration and approval of trusts under the Income Tax Act, 1961 (ITA).
+Section 12AB has been inserted to make the trust registration process effective.

-As per this, trusts are required to move from the earlier Section 12AA to the new provision of Section 12AB and obtain a fresh registration, which came into effect from April 1, 2021.
+As per this, trusts are required to move from the earlier Section 12AA to the new provision of Section 12AB and obtain a fresh registration, which came into effect on April 1, 2021.

-Trusts are basically of two types: public trust and private trust.
+There are two types of trust: public trust and private trust.
 Public trust is further categorised into public charitable trust and public religious trust.

 • Author/Settlor/Trustor/Donor: the individual seeking to transfer their assets and entrusting another person to establish the trust.